 1. Have a Wedding Budget

-After coming up with a wedding budget for both your trad and white wedding, you can now start buying all the items you need for the both wedding ceremonies.
+After coming up with a wedding budget for both your trad and white wedding, you can now start buying all the items you need for both wedding ceremonies.
+The cost of goods changes at times goes by in Nigeria.

-You can buy no perishable items 4 weeks to your wedding and start buying perishable items two or one week to your wedding depending on their shelf life.
+You can buy no perishable items 4 weeks before your wedding and start buying perishable items two or one week before your wedding depending on their shelf life.

 3. Choose a Date and Plan Ahead